dvhar/robot/ProgrammersGuide.md

 5. After you type in the activation code, you will be on the home page of the Choregraphe application.

 How to do a Basic Choregraphe project:
+* Watch robo-phil videos at https://www.youtube.com/user/robotphilip
-1. Open your choregraphe application
+* Open your choregraphe application
-2. Click "New Project"
+* Click "New Project"
-3. There should be a virtual robot in the bottom right corner.
+* There should be a virtual robot in the bottom right corner.
 If not:

     -click connection in the top left corner